panates/lightning-pool/README.md

 /**
  * Step 3 - Shutdown pool (optional)
- * Call close(force, callback) when you need to shutdown the pool */ process.on('SIGINT', function() {
+ * Call close(force) when you need to shutdown the pool */ process.on('SIGINT', function() {
   pool.close(true);